-When considering a back pain injection, you should take into account both the risks and benefits.
+When considering shots for back pain relief, you should take into account both the risks and benefits.

 Of course, the biggest reason to consider an epidural lumbar injection is for back or leg pain relief.
 The procedure is considered minimally invasive and only takes a few minutes.
 You can go home the same day.
 On the downside, there may be side effects and possible complications.

 Side effects of the injection may include headaches, nausea, dizziness, or a steroid flush (redness around the face).
 Also, your pain may get worse for a day or two before it gets better.